 Lindsay grew up on a medicinal herb farm, and has always loved anything and everything to do with the outdoors.
 She is known by her hiccups, which she has had once an hour for almost ten years!

 Dr. Diana Kao earned her PhD in Medicinal Biochemistry in December of 2019.
-As a National Institutes of Health F31 fellow with a desire to contribute a positive human impact, learn a diverse set of techniques, and incorporate massive pun-metry.
-For her, these interests converge and shape her graduate studies in natural products.
-Day to day, she investigates a class of compounds from a fungal endophyte that shows promise at inhibiting virulence in MRSA.
+As a National Institutes of Health F31 fellow, she had a desire to contribute a positive human impact, learn a diverse set of techniques, and incorporate massive pun-metry.
+For her, these interests converged and shaped her graduate studies in natural products in the Oberlies research group, leading her to investigate antivirulence of MRSA in Penicillium sp. with droplet surface sampling liquid microjunction probe.

 Diana enjoys immersing herself in creative stories of various media and is an amateur sketch artist.

-Josh Kellogg, Research Scientist, is a NIH Postdoctoral Research Fellow at MCsquared.
-Josh is the first postdoctoral research scientist at UNC Greensboro ever to receive this type of NIH fellowship.
-His work centers on developing new metabolomics-based analytical approaches using both mass spectrometry and NMR methodologies.
-Dr. Kellogg has applied these innovative techniques to natural products screening and discovery as well as analysis of botanical dietary supplements.
+Dr. Joshua J. Kellogg is a former member of the Cech Research laboratory and an NIH F32 Postdoctoral Research Fellowship awardee.
+His work at UNC Greensboro centered on developing new metabolomics-based analytical approaches using both mass spectrometry and NMR methodologies, applying these innovative techniques to natural products screening and discovery as well as analysis of botanical dietary supplements.
 Josh is now Assistant Professor in the department of Veterinary and Biomedical Sciences at Penn State University.